AmirArshad337/Sentiment-Analysis/README.md

 # Sentiment analysis for youtube comments

 his project analyzes the sentiments of comments on YouTube videos to determine whether the opinions expressed are positive, negative, or neutral.
-It helps in understanding public perception about videos, channels, or content topics.
+It helps in understanding public perception about videos, channels, or content topics.<b>
 <b>
-Key Features:
+Key Features:<b>

 Fetches comments using YouTube API.